kjl-89/choose-your-adventure/Outbreak/scene5B.md

-# Go check the door
+# Go Check the Door

 **Knock**

 "...DAD? its me?

-You peek out the crack in the window to see your daughter, pale and shaking.
+You peek out the crack in the window and see your daughter - pale and shaking.

 Tears running down her face. 😭

-“Mom is gone; She’s one of them!.”🧟‍♀️
+“Mom is gone...
+She’s one of them!.”🧟‍♀️

 What do you do?